What are House Crickets?

 Homeowners will often hear the crickets chirping without seeing the crickets themselves.
 They are drawn to warm, moist environments within structures like crawl spaces.

 How To Get Rid Of House Crickets

-Removal of crickets and their eggs with a vacuum works well in getting rid of house crickets.
+Removal of crickets and their eggs with a vacuum is an effective management method.
 The most effective way to get rid of crickets and prevent future infestations is to reduce areas of moisture in and around your home and within the crawl space.
 Mow the lawn, weed plant beds and move woodpiles away from the structure.
-Provide adequate ventilation in crawl spaces, basements, etc. Consider changing outdoor lighting to less-attractive yellow bulbs or sodium vapor lamps.
-It is also important to seal possible points of entry for house crickets around the house, including window and door frames and holes in masonry.
+Provide adequate ventilation in crawl spaces, basements, etc. It is also important to seal possible points of entry for house crickets around the house, including window and door frames and holes in masonry.

 What Do House Crickets Eat?

 As opportunistic scavengers, they can feed on a variety of things indoors.
 Basically anything that contains some protein and/or carbohydrates.
 However indoors, they usually expire due to a lack of moisture before they can cause any issues.